Last updated on February 12th, 2023 at 10:29 am

 We are moving forward, now we are moving almost intangibly.
 We have to hurry because the lower we go, the more we get lost.

 We are in the sixth chamber.
-Some creatures with the form of low rocks are here.
+Some creatures in the form of low rocks are here.

-They got their name either because they jumped out of the holes in the ground made by the goddess’s fingers, or because they were small like finger-length, or because they were great craftsmen.
+They got their name either because they jumped out of the holes in the ground made by the goddess’s fingers or because they were small like finger-length, but they were great craftsmen.

 It is said that later it was these women who went to the island of Samothrace and there began their worship ceremonies, the Mysteries of Daktyloi (Fingers) – which they later became the Kaverian mysteries.
 The maple leaf symbolized the five Fingers, that is, the palm of Rhea.

 According to Strabo, they numbered from three to one hundred.
 Others report twenty right-handed blacksmiths and thirty left-handed women witches.

 They are quite often identified with the Kerkopes, a small race of demonic beings who lived, they say, in Asia Minor.

 But we have said a lot and it is time to continue.

 The mighty Typhon, the father of all monsters